mit-rss/path_planning/README.md

 ### TA Checkoff

 The "technical completion of lab" portion of your grade is determined by your checkoff.
-Before your briefing deadline, please meet with a TA during lab or office hours to have your solution checked off.
+Before your report deadline, please meet with a TA during lab or office hours to have your solution checked off.
 You should demonstrate a working implementation of both your trajectory planner and trajectory follower on your racecar.